OptimisticTrousers/word-reminder/README.md

 - Add an iOS App Store port of Word Reminder.
 I currently cannot do this because I do not have access to a Mac with XCode.
 The text selection context menu option and push notifications need to be included in this port.
 - Add a CD pipeline for deploying to the Chrome Web Store, Firefox Add-ons, Microsoft Edge Add-ons, and the Google Play Store.
 - Implement Push Notifications using [UnifiedPush](https://unifiedpush.org/), an open-source alternative to [FCM](https://firebase.google.com/docs/cloud-messaging).
+- When a user is confirming their email, the browser extension does not automatically redirect the user to the home page.
+Instead, the user needs to close and re-open the browser extension for the user confirmation to be detected.
+The user should automatically be redirected to the home page.

 ## Known Bugs

 1. The Word Reminder extension service worker sleeps after a while, which can cause the `Add Word` text selection context menu option to disappear.
-2. When a user is confirming their email, the browser extension does not automatically redirect the user to the home page.
-Instead, the user needs to close and re-open the browser extension for the user confirmation to be detected.
-3. When sending an email through Amazon SES, the email templates are not able to render CSS and images that are fetched from the production server.
-As such, emails received by user are currently unstyled with broken image links.
+Signing out, reloading the extension, and signing back into the extension is a temporary fix for anyone who has this problem.

 ## Support